Astro Container API (experimental)

 Type: boolean

-renderers
+renderers option

 Section titled renderers optionA list of client renderers.
 Add a renderer if your Astro component renders some client components such as React, Preact, etc.

-Type:: AstroRenderer[]
+Type:: AstroRenderer[];

 For example, if you’re rendering a Astro component that renders a React component, you’ll have to provide the following renderer:

-const container = await experimental_AstroContainer.create({ renderers: [ { name: "@astrojs/react", client: "@astrojs/react/client.js", server: "@astrojs/react/server.js" } ]})const result = await container.renderToString(ReactWrapper);
+const container = await experimental_AstroContainer.create({ renderers: [ { name: "@astrojs/react", client: "@astrojs/react/client.js", server: "@astrojs/react/server.js" } ]})const result = await container.renderToString(ReactWrapper);astroConfig option

 Section titled astroConfig optionA subset of the Astro user configuration.